 Aliexpress, for example, offers the following range of payment methods:

-So, that is how cultural aspects influence customer behaviour and rate of shopping cart abandonment.
-And since the work on user & shopping experience optimization should never stop, we wish you much luck, persistence and satisfied customers!
+So, that is how cultural aspects influence customer behaviour and rate of user & shopping experience optimization should never stop, we wish you much luck, persistence and satisfied customers!
 If you're considering a platform switch to enhance UX, learn more about successful e-commerce replatforming.

 If you found this information useful, check out the following article on Shopping Cart Abandonment: Reasons and Options.